sebiwtt/sebiwtt/README.md

 ### Hi there 👋
 ---

 My name is Sebi.
-I am a Computer Science Student 🎓 and a Full-Stack Software Engineer 👨🏼‍💻 working for Deutsche Telekom in Darmstadt, Germany.
+I am a Computer Science (ML & AI) Student 🎓 a former Software Engineer 👨🏼‍💻 at Deutsche Telekom, and right now a Data Scientist at Merck KGaA in Darmstadt, Germany.

 I am especially interested in web development 🌐 and machine learning 🤖, and I am currently working on MLOps-related topics to combine these two topics.